Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Education/Mentor.md

 Above all else, the **mentor** will likely be most effective and well received when they focus on the relationship with their **apprentice** and the latter’s life goals.

+### Variations on mentoring

+A mentor can **advocate** on your behalf to help you connect to or acquire resources.

+An **enabler** can help you to

+- assemble a pragmatic plan to carry out your intentions
+- identify the resources needed
+- advise improvements to your plan, vision, activity
+- measure your progress
+- learn a new skill